Language selection

 These devices are often bulky and invasive.
 Using them is disruptive and time-consuming.

-The Bio-Monitor simplifies the process by combining numerous devices into one wireless, easy-to-use garment that records vital sign data.
+The Bio-Monitor simplifies the process by combining numerous devices into one set of easy-to-use smart garments that records vital sign data.
 The system measures the following:

-The smart shirt can also be worn during sleep and exercise.
+The garments can also be worn during sleep and exercise.
 The system is designed to easily send information to the ground, where scientists can monitor the astronauts' health around the clock as they orbit the planet.

 Ok